 Collective environmental short film - the footage was shot during the autumn emergency from September 29 to October 5, 2020.

-Shortcut offer a catalog of European short films on the vod platform available to all registered educational institutions and studnets.
+Shortcut offers a catalog of European short films on a VOD platform, available to all registered educational institutions and students.
 The films have been selected to combine film education with an engaging thematic framework on topics addressing the problems and dilemmas that young people face on an everyday basis in modern Europe.